trane-project/trane-music/courses/minor_pentatonic_scale/lesson_E_flat/exercise_2/front.md

-What note is degree number 2 of the E♭ minor pentatonic scale?
+What note is degree number 2 of the E♭ Minor Pentatonic scale?